-- Has the technical and legal due diligence been undertaken? - Are there suitable incentives or penalties in place to ensure delivery? - Are there any major statutory or regulatory constraints that may prevent efficient project implementation and/or operation? - Are there any jurisdictional conflicts between government entities/institutions that need to be resolved before the project can proceed to implementation? - Are land rights secured?
-If not, is there a detailed plan on how it will be secured? - If the project involves multiple public institutions, is there a stakeholder coordination plan?
+- · Has the technical and legal due diligence been undertaken? - Are there suitable incentives or penalties in place to ensure delivery? - Are there any major statutory or regulatory constraints that may prevent efficient project implementation and/or operation? - Are there any jurisdictional conflicts between government entities/institutions that need to be resolved before the project can proceed to implementation? - Are land rights secured?
+If not, is there a detailed plan on how it will be secured? - If the project involves multiple public institutions, is there a stakeholder coordination plan and agreement? - Does the Project Sponsor/Implementing Institution have a good record of successful delivery of projects of similar nature? - Are there any other constraints that may prevent efficient project implementation or operation? - Are there necessary health and safety plans? - Can funds for the project be secured? - What is the current financial position of the executing and operating institution(s)? - What is the governance structure within the institution in relation to the proposed project and have arrangements to promote good governance by all implementing parties been put in place?

-- Does the Project Sponsor/Implementing Institution have a good record of successful delivery of projects of similar nature? - Are there any other constraints that may prevent efficient project implementation or operation? - Are there necessary health and safety plans? - Can funds for the project be secured? - What is the current financial position of the executing and operating institution(s)? - What is the governance structure within the institution in relation to the proposed project and have arrangements to promote good governance by all implementing parties been put in place? - Have the human resources requirements for the successful delivery of the project been clearly outlined including the following: - a) Capacity constraints relating to the project team and the technical advisors and a plan to address such constraints over the project's life; and - b) Envisaged strategy for skills transfer from the technical advisors to the project team. - c) The implementing institution's project officer and team, including names of the team members, allocated roles within the project, relevant skills and brief CV's; - d) Appointed technical advisors, including allocated roles within the project, relevant skills, and brief CV's, and; - e) Budget available for project management. - f) Is there an adequate monitoring and evaluation plan for the project?
+- Have the human resources requirements for the successful delivery of the project been clearly outlined including the following: - Capacity constraints relating to the project team and the technical advisors and a plan to address such constraints over the project's life; and - Envisaged strategy for skills transfer from the technical advisors to the project team. - The implementing institution's project officer and team, including names of the team members, allocated roles within the project, relevant skills and brief CV's. - Appointed technical advisors, including allocated roles within the project, relevant skills, and brief CVs, and - Budget available for project management. - An adequate monitoring and evaluation plan for the project. - Robust implementation plan that details the proposed project or programme's key delivery milestones, timelines, relevant stakeholders responsible for each milestone/activity.